Warenwolf/News-Events-Expanded/README.md

 **How to install:**

-The files in the folders timelineEvents, illustrations,and ForcedEvents go into equally named folders in "BATTLETECH\MODS\BT_Extended_Timeline" folder.
+The content in the extracted folders BT_Extended_CE and BT_Extended_Timeline go into equally named folders in "BATTLETECH\MODS\" folder (Your mod folder may be named differently).

 More detailed instructions and info is found in the wiki: https://github.com/Warenwolf/News-Events-Expanded/wiki